NextGen20/My-Github/README.md

-Based on the provided Python file, here is a sample README for your GitHub repository:

 ---

 # Flask Web Application

 This repository contains a Flask web application that provides a simple user signup and profile management system.
-The application uses SQLAlchemy for database operations and Flask-Migrate for database migrations.
+The application uses SQLAlchemy for database operations and Flask-Migrate for database migrations,also with test file in pytest that make sure that the signup page will be passed and valid.

 ## Features